GusFolger/instacart-analysis/README.md

 # instacart-analysis
 Analysis of customer behaviours using Python and open sourced data.
-The project is part of the Careerfoundry Data Analytics course.
+This project is part of the Careerfoundry Data Analytics course.

 # Objective
 Instacart is grocery delivery service that is requesting information to specifically target its customers through advertising.